danielstocks/jQuery-Collapse/README.md

 ### Demo

-A demo showcasing all the features of the plugin can be found in 'demo/demo.html' in this repository.
-It's a good starting point for usage examples.
+A demo showcasing all the features of the plugin can be found at 'demo/demo.html' in this repository.

 ## Usage